Dakota County Attorney: Farmington man allegedly killed father, mother and brother

-A 26-year-old Farmington man has been charged with three counts of second-degree murder “with intent, not premeditated” in connection with an Oct.
-27 triple homicide in Farmington.
+Blake Thomas Maloney was charged with three counts of second-degree murder “with intent, not premeditated” in connection with a triple homicide that left his father, brother, and mother dead in a Farmington townhome located in the 5400 block of 183rd Street West.

-The Dakota Count Attorney’s Office says Blake Thomas Maloney allegedly killed three family members –mother, 53-year-old Tracy Maloney of Lakeville; his father, 55-year-old Jack Maloney of Farmington; and his brother, 23-year-old Scott Maloney of Farmington.
+The Dakota Count Attorney’s Office said Maloney, 26, allegedly killed three family members - his mother, 53-year-old Tracy Maloney of Lakeville; his father, 55-year-old Jack Maloney of Farmington; and his brother, 23-year-old Scott Maloney of Farmington.

+Maloney was taken into custody at the crime scene and was taken to Dakota County Jail in Hastings.

 In checking the home, the officer found Tracy Maloney unresponsive on the kitchen floor with a yoga mat over her face.
 She had numerous contusions on her face and there was a large amount of blood on the floor.
 The officer observed several traumatic injuries to her head consistent with blows from a hammer.

-The officer was unable to locate a pulse and determined she was deceased.
-Based on Blake’s comments that he had killed other people, the officer went through the home to see if anyone else was injured or deceased.
+The police officer was unable to locate a pulse and determined she was dead.

+Based on Blake’s comments on how he killed the other people, the officer went through the home to see if anyone else was injured or deceased.
 The officer went to the basement where he found a man’s body covered with blankets on a bed.
 The male, identified as Jack Maloney, had an apparent gunshot wound to his head.

+Next the officer went to the second level where he saw several closed doors with holes in them and checked out rooms by opening doors.

+In one bedroom, he found the body of another man, identified as Scott Maloney, who had an apparent gunshot wound to the head.

 Post a comment as